Microsoft-Web/WebCampTrainingKit/HOL/IntroToASPNET5/README.md

 By completing this hands-on lab you have learned how to:

-- Create a new Web application using the One ASP.NET Experience in Visual Studio 2015
+- Create a new Web application using ASP.NET 5 and ASP.NET MVC 6 in Visual Studio 2015
-- Integrate multiple ASP.NET technologies into one single project
 - Generate MVC controllers and views from your model classes using ASP.NET Scaffolding
-- Generate Web API controllers, which use features such as Async Programming and data access through Entity Framework
+- Generate API controllers, which use features such as Async Programming and data access through Entity Framework
-- Automatically generate Web API Help Pages for your controllers